MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/Lab 05 Configure just-in-time (JIT) VM access in Defender for Cloud.md

 6. When you finish editing the ports, select **Save.**

-### Edit the JIT configuration on a JIT-enabled VM using Defender for Cloud.
+### Request access to a JIT-enabled VM from Microsoft Defender for Cloud

 1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/.